 Malcolm Jiyane Tree-O – UMDALI (Mushroom Hour Half Hour)

-The great SA label Mushroom Hour Half Hour, who first caught my attention in 2020 with the release of the fascinating project album ‘Buffering juju’ by Cape Town-based artists Dumama and Kechou, brought us this year UMDALI, the first album as a bandleader by South African trombonist, multi-instrumentalist and painter Malcom Jiyane.
+The great SA label Mushroom Hour Half Hour, which first caught my attention in 2020 with the release of the fascinating project album ‘Buffering juju’ by Cape Town-based artists Dumama and Kechou, brought us this year UMDALI, the first album as a bandleader by South African trombonist, multi-instrumentalist and painter Malcom Jiyane.

 Recorded in Johannesburg with a 9-piece ensemble of musicians mostly based around Soweto’s jamming scene, the album is of a deep, spiritual mould, delving deep into past traumas and tragedies, both of the personal and collective kinds, while offering a deep longing for hope and appetite for life.
 The music’s unhurried pace is key UMDALI, its expansive space giving room to all musicians from the Tree-O to improvise around familiar themes, traditions and fresh ideas.
 The atmosphere and creative energy on display is a joy to dive in, making for a perfect deep and immersive Sunday morning listen.